Public appointments explained

 - an independent assessor will be involved throughout

-- the criteria for the post (the skills and qualities necessary) will be made clear to you - either in the original advertisement or in an information pack
+- the skills and qualities necessary for the post will be made clear to you - either in the original advertisement or in an information pack

-- your application will be assessed - this may involve a formal ‘sift’ and then an interview
+- your application will be assessed to see if your skills and qualities meet those required for the post you are applying for.
+This may involve a formal ‘sift’ and then an interview

 - the minister will make the final selection from those recommended by the interview panel

-- the successful candidate will be sent a letter of appointment and all other applicants informed
+- the successful candidate will be sent a letter of appointment and all other applicants will be informed